 Cell Structure and Function

-The cell is the structural and functional unit of life, which is also known as "building blocks of life."
-The science which deals with the study of cells is called Cytology or cell biology.
+The cell is the structural and functional unit of life, which is also known as “building blocks of life.”
+The science which deals with the study of cells is referred to as Cytology or cell biology.
 Robert Hooke first discovered the cells in 1665.
 Matthias Jakob Schleiden and Theodor Schwann first developed a cell theory in 1839.
 Based on cell theory, all organisms are made from one or more cells.
-The word "cell" is derived from Latin words, cella, which means "small room."
+The word “cell” is derived from Latin words, cella, which means “small room.”

 Definition of cell